opendaylight/docs/docs/contributor-guides/newcomers-guide.rst

    $ git clone -b stable/magnesium ssh://my_login@git.opendaylight.org:29418/docs

-at that step, it is usually a good idea to run the setup commands of the repo with git-review
+at that step, it is usually a good idea to run the setup commands of the repository with git-review

 .. code-block:: text